wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 virtually no chance of chatter, and you can make surprisingly aggressive cuts without any problem.

-About the only limitation of zero relieve is that you **CANNOT** face the stock or feed directly into a faced end of stock, you **must** feed into the _side_ of the stock on every pass.
+About the only limitation of zero relieve is that you **CANNOT** face stock by feeding out, nor feed directly into a faced end of stock, you **must** feed into the _side_ of the stock on every pass (keep the carriage locked and just feed in on the cross-slide).

 Here's an example of the tool in action: